HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

 Third-party cookies are the main mechanism used to track users on the web.
-Our measurements reveal that Google’s doubleclick.com is the largest source of third-party cookies, with presence on more than a quarter of the crawled web pages (Figure 12.2).
+Our measurements reveal that Google's doubleclick.com is the largest source of third-party cookies, with presence on more than a quarter of the crawled web pages (Figure 12.2).
 Compared to the [Privacy 2022 analysis](../2022/privacy), the top sources of third-party cookies have remained largely static, with the notable absence of Facebook, previously the second-largest source of third-party cookies.
 However, as shown in the next section, we instead see a significant number of cookies set by Facebook in the first-party context.

 In order to identify trackers that share cookies across many domains, we also examine the most common names for third-party cookies (represented in Figure 12.3).
-We note that the top four cookie names correspond to cookies set by Google’s advertising products and Youtube, as described in <a hreflang="en" href="https://business.safety.google/adscookies/">their documentation</a>, and the fifth most-common name corresponds to a cookie set by Cloudflare.
+We note that the top four cookie names correspond to cookies set by Google's advertising products and Youtube, as described in <a hreflang="en" href="https://business.safety.google/adscookies/">their documentation</a>, and the fifth most-common name corresponds to a cookie set by Cloudflare.
-Cloudflare’s cookie, \_\_cf\_bm, is used to “<a hreflang="en" href="https://developers.cloudflare.com/fundamentals/reference/policies-compliances/cloudflare-cookies/#__cf_bm-cookie-for-cloudflare-bot-products">identify and mitigate automated traffic</a>”.
-As this cookie is set on the domains of Cloudflare’s individual customers, it is not captured in a per-domain ranking of cookies.
+Cloudflare's cookie, \_\_cf\_bm, is used to "<a hreflang="en" href="https://developers.cloudflare.com/fundamentals/reference/policies-compliances/cloudflare-cookies/#__cf_bm-cookie-for-cloudflare-bot-products">identify and mitigate automated traffic</a>".
+As this cookie is set on the domains of Cloudflare's individual customers, it is not captured in a per-domain ranking of cookies.

 {{ figure_markup(
   image="top-third-party-cookie-names.png",